-The event welcomes learners from across 30 schools to try a variety of hands-on tech activities.
-From cybersecurity to engineering design and wearable technology to the future of food, learners spend the day participating in experiments and immersive activities alongside over 200 technologists, engineers and scientists.
+The event welcomes learners from across numerous schools to try a variety of hands-on tech activities.
+From cybersecurity to engineering design and wearable technology to the future of food.

 Maggie Philbin OBE, co-founder of TeenTech said, “I’m particularly proud of this event as I was born in Manchester and both my daughter and I studied at the University of Manchester.
 It’s a great city with many opportunities, but far too many young people do not realise their own potential to succeed.”